 The Bottom Line

 While Xero is a great accounting software solution for many small business owners, there are many alternatives that are better equipped to handle your business’ financial affairs that are easier to use, more robust, and more affordable.
 The standout Xero competitor is QuickBooks Online.
 You get more features with each plan QuickBooks Online offers, and you have the option of adding on payroll services, rather than paying for something you don’t need.
-Plus, QuickBooks Online offers a free trial, so you can decide for yourself if it truly is the best overall Xero alternative.
+Plus, for a limited time only, you can get 50% off a paid subscription for QuickBooks Online.
+Get started today and find out for yourself if it truly is the best overall Xero alternative.